spython031987/German-Credit-Data-Analysis---Main/README.md

 **3. Loan Purpose Analysis**

-Horizontal bar chart showing average loan amounts by purpose Segmented by Key Influencers of Customer Ratings:
+Horizontal bar chart showing average loan amounts by purpose Segmented by Key Influencers of Customer Ratings

-* Credit History
-* Checking Account
-* Savings Account
-* Property
-* Debtors / Gurantors
-* Housing

 Categories of Purpose of Loans include: